 Nothing says summer like ice cold watermelon.
 Watermelon is high in Lycopene, a nutrient usually associated with tomatoes.
 But unlike tomatoes watermelons do not have to be cooked to release this heart healthy nutrient.
 Cup for cup watermelon has 40% more antioxidants than tomatoes.
-To read more about the health benefits of watermelon click here.

 This is The Organic Kitchen’s take on a traditional watermelon/mint/feta salad which is usually dressed with a white rice vinegar.
-I find that dressing a little strong and acidic so I opt for the smoother, creamier white balsamic from Prelibato. ( Found at speciality stores or click to have it delivered to your door)
+I find that dressing a little strong and acidic so I opt for the smoother, creamier white balsamic from Prelibato. (affiliate link) ( Found at speciality stores or click to have it delivered to your door)

 The Recipe: Watermelon Salad with Mint and Feta